 My Dearest Students,

-Soon we will be taking our SAS Assessments and we will focus on math and language arts.
+This week we are starting our SAS Assessments and we will focus on reading, math and writing.
 I know how hard you will work, but there is something very important that you must know:

 The SAS does not assess all of what makes each of you special and unique.
 The people who create these tests do not now each of you the way I do, and certainly not the way your families do.

-They do not know that some of you are excellent skiers, or that you love to sing or paint.
-They have not seen your natural and beautiful talent for gymnastics.
-They do not know that your friends count on you to be there for them, that your laughter can brighten the dreariest day, or that your face turns red when you feel shy.
-They have not heard you explain the entire plot of Drama.
+They do not know that some of you are excellent hockey players, or that you love to play violin or soccer.
+They have not seen your natural and beautiful talent for making each other laugh.
+The do not know that your friends count on you to be there for them, that your laughter can brighten the dreariest day, or that your face turns red when you feel shy.
+They have not heard you explain the entire plot of Harry Potter.
 They do not know that you participate in sports, wonder about the future, or that sometimes you take care of your little brother or sister after school.
 They do not know that despite dealing with bad circumstances, you still come to school with a smile.
 They do not know that you can tell a great story or that you really love spending time (baking, hunting, Karate, fishing, shopping…) with special family members and friends.
-They do not know that you can be trustworthy, kind and thoughtful, and that you try every day to be your very best.
+They do not now that you can be trustworthy, kind or thoughtful, and that you try every day to be your very best.